0x644BE25/Syrah/README.md

-# Modified slide-seq pipeline v2
+# Syrah: slide-seq pipeline augmentation
-Modification for the slide-seq v2 analysis pipeline to correct for deletions in bead oligos.
+Modification for the slide-seq v2 analysis pipeline to correct for deletions in bead oligos and bead forking.
 Now improved for user-friendliness, minimal computation, and maximized parallelism with the standard pipeline.

 Correspondence to: cbrewster@stowers.org